 All Dinners are included in the tour price.
 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you will be passing through.

 Nights 1 & 2: The first two nights are spent in a beautifully located country house at Morigerati in the mountains above the Gulf of Policastro.

-Night 3: This night you stay in a nice hotel or agriturismo in the fishermen’s village of Pioppi or in nearby Casalvelino.
+Night 3: This night you’ll stay in a nice agriturismo near Casalvelino.